ThatZeoMan/rheavenstudio.github.io/docs-contributing/setup/git/mac/git/1_installation.md

 ```sh
 sudo brew install git
 ```
 3. Congratulations, you got Git installed on your MacOS machine.
-God forbid you think this is pseudoscience.

 ## Cloning the repository
 1. Open your fork on GitHub.